Frequently Asked Questions

 ABE has three main means of raising money for our programming.
-We provide fall and spring care package delivery for parents of CSB/SJU students, organize a 5K Family Fun Run during Family Weekend on campus, and solicit grants.
-The money raised goes towards reducing the initial cost for all participants involved, providing some scholarships, and covering administrative costs.
-We believe that student participants should not have to pay for our administrative costs, such as co-leader training, defensive driving lessons, advertising, and so forth.
-Our fundraising ensures that this is true.
+We provide fall and spring care packages, organize a 5K Family Fun Run during Family Weekend on campus, and solicit grants.
+The money raised goes towards providing some scholarships.

 2. Group Fundraisers:

-Each ABE group is required to provide at least one fundraiser for participants, however energy and effort devoted to group fundraising is very much dependant on each particular group's initiative.
-Past ideas have included Bennie/Johnnie bread sales at home parishes, music concerts, movie ticket sales, t-shirts, coffee and more.
+Each pair of ABE Co-Leaders are required to provide at least one fundraiser for their Participants, however energy and effort devoted to group fundraising is very much dependant on each particular group's initiative.
+Past ideas have included Bennie/Johnnie bread sales at home parishes, music concerts, t-shirts, coffee and more.
 Group fundraisers will be a helpful supplement as you fundraise, but remember to do your own fundraising for further success!
 See group fundraising ideas!

-Often, participants mistakenly expect that they will fundraise the bulk of their trip cost through group fundraisers.
+Often, Participants mistakenly expect that they will fundraise the bulk of their trip cost through group fundraisers.
 Our past experience shows time after time that this is not the case.
-Those participants who are able to raise enough money to cover the cost of their trip do so primarily through their own commitment to personal fundraising.
+Those Participants who are able to raise enough money to cover the cost of their trip do so primarily through their own commitment to personal fundraising.
 ABE is committed to helping you succeed with your fundraising goals.
-Opportunities include selling Bennie/Johnnie bread at your home parish and using our "Peter Pan" fundraising letter formatted to fit your needs.
+We organize movie ticket and gift card sales for Participants.
+Opportunities you can organize on your own include selling Bennie/Johnnie bread at your home parish and requesting donations.

 - Trip deposit: